bkecskemeti/RoboND-Kinematics-Project/writeup.md

 The code succeeds in picking correctly the objects and dropping them in the cylinder most of the time:

 ![Gazebo sceenshot of dropping to cylinder][gazebo_screenshot]

- However, I noticed, that the final path of the robot arm is unnecessarily complicated (to be fixed).